-Period Direction of Industrialization Technological development strategy 1960s Establishment of the foundation for industrialization.
-Fostering of import-substitution industries.
-Expansion of export-oriented light industries (mainly labor- intensive industries).
-Expanding education in science and technology and training in skills.
-Establishment of the legal and institutional basis for the promotion of science and technology.
-Facilitating the importation of advanced technologies.
+Period Direction of Industrialization Technological development strategy 1960s 1.
+Establishment of the foundation for 1.
+Expanding education in science and industrialization. technology and training in skills.
+2. Fostering of import-substitution 2.
+Establishment of the legal and industries. institutional basis for the promotion of 3.
+Expansion of export-oriented light science and technology. industries (mainly labor-intensive 3.
+Facilitating the importation of advanced industries). technologies.
 1970s 4.
-Enhancing the sophistication of industries and fostering the heavy and chemical industries.
-5. Promotion of small- and medium- sized industries.
-6. Strengthening the competitiveness of industries in the international market.
-Upgrading technological and scientific training in priority areas.
-Facilitating the adaptation and improvement of imported technologies through the establishment of research entities in private industries.
-Strengthening industrial technology research and development capability.
+Enhancing the sophistication of 1.
+Upgrading technological and scientific industries and fostering the heavy and training in priority areas. chemical industries.
+2. Facilitating the adaptation and 5.
+Promotion of small- and medium- improvement of imported technologies sized industries. through the establishment of research 6.
+Strengthening the competitiveness of entities in private industries. industries in the international market.
+3. Strengthening industrial technology research and development capability.
 1980s 7.
-Enhancing the quality of export goods.
-8. Promotion of skill-intensive industries (high-tech industries).
-9. Fostering of information industry Providing the large-scale recruitment from abroad and training of highly qualified scientific and technological manpower.
+Enhancing the quality of export 1.
+Providing the large-scale recruitment goods. from abroad and training of highly 8.
+Promotion of skill-intensive industries qualified scientific and technological (high-tech industries). manpower.
+9. Fostering of information industry 2.
 Liberalization of technology imports.
-Preparation for an information- oriented society.
+3. Preparation for an information-oriented society.